debjitl45/day4/README.md

 Copy

 Q29.
-How to generate a WAR file with Spring Boot?
+How to generate a WAR file with Spring Boot?<br>
 We can control the package type generation in our Spring Boot project usingspring-boot-maven-plugin To build a war file, we need to follow these 2 steps.

 Set the packaging type as a war in our pom.xml file.